Cybersecurity

 Microsoft estimates that using MFA stops 99% of all automated brute force attacks.

-Multifactor authentication (MFA), which requires the use of a secondary device or method to authenticate a user, has proven especially useful in preventing breaches, and solutions that cater to this are capable of protecting every app or software service you use; in addition to meeting modern compliance standards.
+Multi-factor authentication (MFA), which requires the use of a secondary device or method to authenticate a user, has proven especially useful in preventing breaches.
+Solutions that cater to this are capable of protecting every app or software service you use in addition to meeting modern compliance standards.

 Likewise, automated password management solutions mean that you can ensure your employees are consistently staying up-to-date with strong passwords.